 The Christian Initiation Adapted for Children is the process for youth & adolescents over the age of 7 and under 18 who have not yet been baptized or teens who have are baptized Catholic and not received First Communion

-Learn about the RCIA Process
+Learn about the Order of Christian Initiation for Adults (OCIA) Process

 The Christian Initiation of Adults is the Church's ritual process for calling adults to a conversion of mind and heart and preparing them for a full and active life in the Church as disciples of Jesus.
 During the process, adults participate in liturgical rites that both mark the progress of their journey and form them more deeply by God's grace.
 The culmination of that ritual process is the celebration of the sacraments of Baptism, Confirmation, and Eucharist.
 Unlike our usual understanding and ritual that takes place at a specific moment, the Initation process is spread over a longer duration.
 The process of becoming a mature Christian involves more than just learning about the faith of the Church.
 Becoming a Christian presumes a relationship with God who becomes the ground of our being.
 To be a Christian means that we have claimed the values of the Gospel as our own and have committed ourselves to the teaching of Jesus.
 The Initiation process aims to transform the entire person into an individual who has truly put on Christ Jesus.
 Obviously, this kind of conversion of the whole person takes sufficient time to mature.